 Now, imagine that same scenario, and instead of transferring the call to the supervisor, the collector is able to problem-solve and come up with some great solutions on their own.

-Luckily, with a few simple changes, you can actually turn your collectors into idea machines, and this alternative scenario can become a reality!
+Luckily, with a few simple changes and some debt collection training classes, you can actually turn your collectors into idea machines, and this alternative scenario can become a reality!

 Stick with me, and you’ll have the perfect tools to start the process.

 Invest in Critical Thinking